St Augustine's Church, Rumney

 St Augustine's Church, Rumney, is a listed place of worship in the Cardiff suburb of Rumney.
 The church falls under the ecclesiastical jurisdiction of the diocese of Monmouth.

 History

+Although the church dates from 1108, a religious presence is thought to have existed at the approximate location for around a century prior to this.
+The oldest surviving part of the building, the west doorway, dates from c.
+1200.
+The building was enlarged in 1470, when a nave, tower and chancel were added.